streathamchess/streathamchess.github.io/calendar/index.md

 Below is our calendar for the 2024/25 season.
-Some Croydon League fixtures are still to be arranged.
 Club events will be added during the season.
-Last updated 14/10/24.
+Last updated 26/10/24.

 You can view upcoming events in Week, Month or Agenda view.
 Just click on an event to call up further information.